 - There's a subversion in Undertale.
 CHECKing The Monster Kid on the No Mercy path will tell you "looks like free EXP".
 But if you do try killing them, someone will get in the way, someone who is the the very opposite of easy EXP.

 - MapleStory 2 awards EXP for a variety of non-combat or questing-related activities, which include, among other things, furnishing your house, playing the piano, fishing, picking flowers, and more.
 Playing music in particular is actually faster than conventional grinding, for some bizarre reason.

 Non-Video Game Examples

-- This is not only possible, but actively encouraged in Tabletop RPGs like Dungeons & Dragons.
-Stellar acting by the players can result in awards of "roleplay exp" from the GM, even if their characters haven't done a thing mechanically.
+- This is not only possible, but actively encouraged in games like Dungeons & Dragons.

 - Iron Crown Enterprise's Rolemaster had this in spades.
 PCs could get XP for performing maneuvers (e.g. sneaking across a clearing or hiding behind a tree), casting spells out of combat, being hit in battle, receiving a mortal wound, and for traveling in an unfamiliar area (1 xp/mile on land, 1 xp/10 miles while flying or on water).